john-cd/rust_howto/bk/src/standard-library/smart_pointers.md

 - `Rc` maintains a reference count of the number of owners.
 You can create additional references to the data using the [`clone`][c-std::clone::Clone]⮳{{hi:clone}} method.
 Cloning an `Rc` only increments the reference count without duplicating the data.
 When the last owner goes out of scope, the data is automatically cleaned up (dropped).
 - If you need mutability, put a `Cell` or `RefCell` inside the `Rc`.
 - `Rc` automatically dereferences to `T` (via the [`Deref`][c-std::ops::Deref]⮳{{hi:Deref}} trait), so you can call `T`'s methods on a value of type `Rc<T>`.
-- `Rc` is commonly used in data structures, such as graphs and linked lists, where multiple nodes might need to share ownership of certain nodes or data.
+- `Rc` is commonly used in [data structures][p-data-structures], such as graphs and linked lists, where multiple nodes might need to share ownership of certain nodes or data.

 Keep in mind that `Rc` is not thread-safe.
 For concurrent scenarios, you should use `Arc` (Atomic Reference Counted), which provides similar functionality with thread safety.